 Contact: Katherine | Phone: 575-585-2630| Email: firstname.lastname@example.org

 Spokane: (Oct.
-3, 2014), Guardian of a herd of seven Hereford and Black Angus cross cows is looking to re-home the entire herd due to a personal situation resulting in her not being allowed to continue to house her cows at their current location past March 2015.
+3, 2014), The guardian of a herd of seven Hereford and Black Angus cross cows is looking to re-home the entire herd due to a personal situation resulting in her not being allowed to continue to house her cows at their current location past March 2015.
 The herd contains 4 neutered males and 3 females ranging in age from one and a half to seven years old.
-The herd is a bonded family who she would like to place together.
+The herd is a bonded family whom she would like to place together.

 Contact: Carol | Phone: (626) 272-4264 | Email: email@example.com